 Ross students complete the clinical portion of the curriculum—and the majority of their training—in the United States at partner teaching hospitals across the country.

 RUSM awards thousands of dollars to help aspiring doctors offset the cost of their medical education.

 ABOUT THE MCAT EXAM

 Over the past several months, COVID-19 has significantly disrupted the availability of standardized medical school admissions tests in multiple countries, including the MCAT.
-As a result, Ross University School of Medicine has elected to waive the standardized admission test requirement for impacted applicants that are applying to the September 2020 semester.
+As a result, Ross University School of Medicine has elected to waive the standardized admission test requirement for impacted applicants that are applying to the September 2020 or January 2021 semester.
 NOTE: The U.S. Department of Education guidance permits medical schools to waive the MCAT requirement for impacted students when related to continued COVID-19 related interruptions.
 Please talk to an Admissions Colleague for more information.